Skip Breadcrumb Links

 - EI Regular benefits - Describes what the regular benefits are, who is eligible and how to apply.
 From Service Canada.

-- EI Special benefits - Describes maternity, parental and sickness benefits, who is eligible and how to apply.
+- EI Maternity and Parental Benefits - Describes maternity and parental benefits, who is eligible and how to apply.
 From Service Canada.

 - EI Benefits for Self-Employed People - Information about who is eligible, how to apply and types of benefits.
 From Service Canada.